Tuition Benefit for Dependent Children Attending Other Colleges and Universities (Direct Grants)

 Faculty/staff taking advantage of the dependent tuition benefit may be randomly chosen for participation in an audit conducted each semester or at the discretion of Human Resources.
 This audit requires proof of dependency and accuracy of benefit requests.

 Last Reviewed Date: 3/15/2019

 Supersedes Policy Number(s): 408 (08/15/1995, 07/01/1997, 05/17/2006, 04/09/2007, 11/08/2008, 04,11,2011)

-Applicability: Full-time Faculty; Regular Full-time and Limited Service Staff
+Applicability: Full-Time Faculty; Regular Full-Time Staff and Limited Service Staff

 Cross-reference: Policy 406 , Policy 407 , Policy 409 , Policy 628